 - A loss of consortium

-What Must Be Proven for a Family Member to Sue for Wrongful Death?
+What Must Be Proven for a Family Member to Sue for a Wrongful Death Car Accident?

 A wrongful death case is similar to a personal injury case in many ways.
 For example, you must prove negligence in both types of cases.
 Negligence is based on the following facts:

-How Long does the Family Member Have to File a Wrongful Death Lawsuit After the Accident?
+How Long Does a Family Member have to File a Wrongful Death Lawsuit After the Accident?

 That being said, there are some situations where the time “pauses,” such as if there are court proceedings for a criminal case relating to the same events that caused the wrongful death case.
 In Georgia, the clock can pause for up to five years when family members are suing.